ubiubi18/IIP-demurrage/README.md

 8. **Backwards Compatibility**:
 This proposal requires a hard fork.
 All nodes and clients will need to upgrade to the new protocol version to stay in consensus.

-9. **Test Cases**:
-Test cases will need to be written to ensure the correct deduction of the demurrage tax and its redistribution to miners.

 **Example Impact of 2% Demurrage Tax on iDNA Wallets**

 1. *Wallet with 100 iDNA**: